LeonAndrade/LeonAndrade.github.io/README.md

 `TLDR`: The present document contains a more throughout description of the process, queries and reasoning i use as starting point for most analysis.

-For **business users**, there is a dashboard with filters that allow for more intuitive acess to the data. it can be found here: [Online Retail - Dashboard](https://dash-analytics-test.herokuapp.com/dashboard/1?quarter_and_year=Q1-2010)
+For **business users**, there is a dashboard with filters that allow for more intuitive interaction with the data. it can be found here: [Online Retail - Dashboard](https://dash-analytics-test.herokuapp.com/dashboard/1?quarter_and_year=Q1-2010)

 #### Technologies used to deploy and share the analysis